- Director: Herbert Ross

 Bizarrely, Footloose was initially to be directed by Michael Cimino, the Hollywood problem child behind The Deer Hunter and Heaven’s Gate, who was persona non grata by this point and trying to resurrect his career.
 He lasted a month into shooting, which couldn’t have been a small percentage of the final movie, but Paramount just couldn’t deal with his nonsense and fired him.
 The remainder of the movie was directed by Herbert Ross, a long time Hollywood and Broadway go-to, who over a long career directed several disparate hits that also included The Goodbye Girl and Steel Magnolias.
 Modern viewers will probably be struck by the appearance of baby Sarah Jessica Parker as the friend of the preacher’s daughter.
 She has more charisma than Lori Singer in the lead, but I have a feeling she lacks the same dancing chops.

 Anyway, I found Footloose pretty enjoyable, as a movie to kind of have in the background.
-I’m not sure it really holds up if you start thinking about it, but that tends to be less of a problem with some movies than others.
+I’m not sure it really holds up if you start thinking about it, but that tends to be less of a problem with some movies than with others.
 It really does operate according to the logic of musicals, and it spawned two Billboard number one hits and two Best Song nominees at the Oscars, and several other hit songs besides.
 One thing I’d say is that the version I watched had a silly warning that showed beforehand that it “may not be keeping with current norms regarding inclusion” and thus some viewers might find it offensive.
 There are a couple of uses of gay slurs in the movie, sure, but they’re all by people we’re supposed to think are jerks.
 At one point, one idiot tells Kevin Bacon that, “Only pansies wear neckties” (what).
-To which he retorts, “That’s funny, I thought only assholes called people pansies.”
+To which Bacon retorts, “That’s funny, I thought only assholes called people pansies.”
 I’m not saying the people who want a disclaimer like that have their hearts in the wrong place, but I am saying that this movie is already on it.
 Oh, and if you just search for this movie without specifying, you’re fairly likely to get the 2011 remake you probably forgot happened.
 Don’t watch that one.